 Meaning: Someone who constantly grumbles and complains

-The meaning is obvious, but this is such a great word we couldn’t resist including it.
+The meaning of this term is obvious, but this is such a great turn of phrase we couldn’t resist including it.

 Meaning: A stupid or foolish person

-Or, to get straight to the modern version of this word, an "ass/asshole."
+To get straight to the modern version of this word, a dilberry maker is basically an asshole.

-We get this definition from looking up ‘dilberry maker’ in the 1811 Dictionary of the Vulgar Tongue by Francis Grose (which is a real eye-catching book title).
-In that dictionary, "dilberry maker" is referred to as "the fundament" which, today, is defined as — any guesses? — "a person’s buttocks or anus."
+We get this definition from looking up “dilberry maker” in the 1811 Dictionary of the Vulgar Tongue by Francis Grose (which is a real eye-catching book title).
+In that dictionary, “dilberry maker” is referred to as “the fundament” which, today, is defined as “a person’s buttocks or anus.”
 Crude, but it gets the point across.

 You have teeth so crooked you could eat corn on the cob through a picket fence.

-They don’t make ‘em like they used to, eh?
-Nowadays, you’ll struggle to find such wonderful and descriptive insults like this one from the Old West, USA (late 19th century).
+They don’t make ’em like they used to, eh?
+Nowadays, you’ll struggle to find such wonderful and descriptive insults like this one from the Old West, USA in the late 19th century.

 We wonder (but will never know) if this came about through a real-life incident.
 Maybe, for example, there was a Joe from the Old West who didn’t have the best of teeth.
 And maybe, just maybe, he once tried to eat corn on the cob through a picket fence.
 Why?
 Erm, because he was too tired from gun slinging practice to walk around?
 OK, we’re over-analyzing it.
 Let’s just enjoy it instead for all its detail and uniqueness.